GazzolaLab/PyElastica/docs/README.md

 # Contribution

 The documentation-related commits will be collected in the branch `doc_**` separate from `master` branch, and merged into `master` collectively.
-Ideally, the updates in the documentation branch will seek up-coming version update (i.e. `update-**` branch), and merged shortly after the version release.
+Ideally, the updates in the documentation branch will seek upcoming version update (i.e. `update-**` branch) and merged shortly after the version release.
 If an update is critical and urgent, create PR directly to `master` branch.

 ## User Guide